zuozhenggh/learning-library/data-management-library/mysql/heatwave-analytics/heatwave/heatwave.md

 ### **Task 1.1:**

-  - Back to the ssh connection at the cloud shell, if it is disconnected, type the following command to connect again to the instance using the publec IP address of the compute instance.
+  - Back to the ssh connection at the cloud shell, if it is disconnected, type the following command to connect again to the instance using the public IP address of the compute instance.

     ```